AutarkLabs/open-enterprise/CONTRIBUTING.md

 2. **Diagnosis** Provide a hypothesis as to what could be causing an issue, by commenting on the issue and suggesting procedures for testing that hypothesis.
 3. **Treatment** - Provide suggestions on how to triage an issue.

-### Asking for General Help

-Please feel free to direct questions or requests for general help in the [Aragon Planning riot channel](https://riot.im/app/#/room/#aragon-planning:matrix.org).

 ## Pull Requests